Could you describe an optimal Linux networking environment?

 IPv6, although not exactly new, is still coming.
 It will be a great boon to businesses because it greatly simplifies the need for IP address management.
-DHCP and NAT have done a lot to increase the useful life of IPv4, but they've also created a fair
+DHCP and NAT have done a lot to increase the useful life of IPv4, but they've also created

 VoIP (Voice over IP), although also not exactly new, is already here, but it's not widely used and needs technology development.
 It will be the sledgehammer to bring down the 'Berlin Wall' erected by AT&T and all of the other proprietary telco vendors over the years.